ibm-cloud-docs/cloud-shell/getting-started.md

 {:pre: .pre}
 {:screen: .screen}
 {:tip: .tip}
+{:step: data-tutorial-type='step'}

 # Getting started with {{site.data.keyword.cloud-shell_notm}}
 {: #getting-started}
+{: toc-content-type="tutorial"}
+{: toc-services=""}
+{: toc-completion-time="30m"}

 In this getting started tutorial, you use {{site.data.keyword.cloud-shell_full}} to clone a sample Node.js app and deploy it to Cloud Foundry on {{site.data.keyword.cloud}}. {{site.data.keyword.cloud-shell_notm}} is a cloud-based shell workspace that you can access through your browser.
 It's preconfigured with the full {{site.data.keyword.cloud_notm}} CLI and tons of plug-ins and tools that you can use to manage apps, resources, and infrastructure.
-This tutorial takes about 5 minutes to complete.
 {: shortdesc}

 New to {{site.data.keyword.cloud-shell_short}}?
 [Watch the demo video](https://www.youtube.com/watch?v=a8YHFyYfpVI){: external} to see how quickly you can start using it from the {{site.data.keyword.cloud_notm}} console.